rafalp/Misago/dev-docs/plugins/hooks/get-thread-detail-view-thread-queryset-hook.md

-# `get_thread_replies_page_thread_queryset_hook`
+# `get_thread_detail_view_thread_queryset_hook`

-This hook wraps the standard function that Misago uses to get a queryset used to get a thread for the thread replies page.
+This hook wraps the standard function that Misago uses to get a queryset used to get a thread for the thread detail view.

 ## Location